Smart Contract Audit Cost: 2026 Complete Pricing Guide

 DeFi Protocols (AMMs, Lending, Yield Aggregators)

 DeFi protocols represent the most complex and highest-risk audit category.
-An automated market maker (AMM) or lending protocol audit typically costs between $30,000 and $100,000.
+An AMM or lending protocol audit typically costs between $30,000 and $100,000.
 Moreover, protocols with multiple interconnected contracts, oracle integrations, and governance mechanisms demand the most extensive review.
-Consequently, these projects account for the largest share of total industry audit spend.
 Auditing a DeFi protocol is never optional — it is a fundamental launch requirement.
 Learn more in our DeFi security best practices guide.

 NFT Projects and Marketplaces

 NFT collection contracts without complex utility features typically cost $5,000–$20,000 to audit.
 However, full NFT marketplaces with escrow logic, royalty distribution, and auction mechanisms are significantly more complex.
 These marketplace audits often range from $20,000 to $60,000.
-Furthermore, projects combining NFTs with DeFi mechanics — such as NFT-collateralized loans — carry costs closer to the DeFi protocol range.
+Furthermore, projects combining NFTs with DeFi mechanics carry costs closer to the DeFi protocol range.
 Always disclose the full contract scope when requesting quotes to avoid mid-engagement repricing.

 Cross-Chain Bridges

 Bridges represent the highest-risk and most expensive audit category.
 A cross-chain bridge audit typically starts at $80,000 and can exceed $200,000 for complex multi-chain implementations.
-Moreover, bridges have historically been the most exploited protocol category in DeFi history, making thorough auditing non-negotiable.
-These engagements often require auditors with specialized knowledge across multiple virtual machines and consensus mechanisms.
-Therefore, bridge teams should allocate a proportionally larger security budget relative to total development costs.
-Read our cross-chain bridge security overview for more context.
+Moreover, bridges have historically been the most exploited protocol category in DeFi history.
+These engagements require auditors with specialized knowledge across multiple virtual machines and consensus mechanisms.
+Read our cross-chain bridge security overview for more context on why this category demands the largest security budget allocation.

-How to Reduce Your Audit Costs Without Sacrificing Security
+How to Reduce Your Smart Contract Audit Cost Without Sacrificing Security

 Cutting corners on security is never advisable.
 However, smart preparation can meaningfully lower your total blockchain security audit cost without compromising coverage quality.
 Well-organized and well-documented code takes fewer auditor hours to review.
 Furthermore, submitting clean, pre-checked code reduces back-and-forth clarification cycles with the auditing firm.